WeblateOrg/weblate/docs/admin/backup.rst

 Weblate provisioned backup storage
 ----------------------------------

-The easiest approach to backup your Weblate instance is to purchase `backup service at weblate.org <https://weblate.org/support/#backup>`_.
-The process of activating can be performed in few steps:
+The easiest way of backing up your Weblate instance is purchasing the `backup service at weblate.org <https://weblate.org/support/#backup>`_.
+This is how you get it running:

-1. Purchase backup service on https://weblate.org/support/#backup.
+1. Purchase the `Backup service` on https://weblate.org/support/#backup.
-2. Enter obtained key in the management interface, see :ref:`activate-support`.
+2. Enter the obtained key in the management interface, see :ref:`activate-support`.
-3. Weblate will connect to the cloud service and obtain access information for the backups.
+3. Weblate connects to the cloud service and obtains access info for the backups.
-4. Turn on the new backup configuration on the :guilabel:`Backups` tab.
+4. Turn on the new backup configuration from the :guilabel:`Backups` tab.
-5. Backup Borg credentials in order to be able to restore the backups, see :ref:`borg-keys`.
+5. Backup your Borg credentials to be able to restore the backups, see :ref:`borg-keys`.

 .. hint::

-   The manual step of turning on is there for your safety.
+   The manual step of turning everything on is there for your safety.
    Without your consent no data is sent to the backup repository obtained through the registration process.

 .. _custombackup:

 Using custom backup storage
 ---------------------------

 You can also use your own storage for the backups.
-SSH can be used to store backups on the remote destination, the target server needs to have `BorgBackup`_ installed.
+SSH can be used to store backups in the remote destination, the target server needs to have `BorgBackup`_ installed.

 .. seealso::